lineage

 The most elderly by ordination of the monks and nuns who are part of Sangha Onlus have received teachings from many Tibetan masters, including: His Holiness the 14th Dalai Lama; senior teacher Kyabje Yongzin Ling Rinpoche; Kyabje Serkong Tsenshab Rinpoche, Kyabje Zong Rinpoche; the founders of the FPMT, Lama Thubten Yeshe and Lama Zopa Rinpoche; the past resident masters of the Lama Tzong Khapa Institute, Geshe Yeshe Tobden, Geshe Ciampa Ghiatso and Khensur Ciampa Tegciok and the current resident masters, Geshe Tenzin Tenphel and Geshe Jampa Gelek.

-His Holiness the xiv
+His Holiness the XIV

 Dalai Lama